Venice travel tips for women

 • Only you, by Norman Jewison: This romantic movie entirely set in Venice follows Faith, who is about to get married, when a man named the same way a clairvoyant predicted would be her future husband, calls up.
 She follows him to Venice and the rest is a predictable love story with the most romantic backdrops.

-• Casanova, Lasse Hallström: The famous character that has evolved into a staple dictionary word was originally from Venice and captivated women from across the city.
+• Casanova, by Lasse Hallström: The famous character that has evolved into a staple dictionary word was originally from Venice and captivated women from across the city.
 Womanizer and misogynistic, Casanova eventually had to get married to erase his crimes against morality.
 This version features Heath Ledger.

 • The wings of the dove, by Iain Softley: A love story, like many movies in Venice are, but an interesting one, featuring Helena Bonham Carter as a smart young lady befriending an ailing wealthy woman with view to inherit her fortune and be able to marry the love of her life.